joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/06/06/us/sonia-sunny-jacobs-dead.html

 **Diamondbacks' Corbin Burnes to undergo season-ending Tommy John surgery**\
-`Burnes will miss the rest of this season and most if not all of the 2026 season.`\
+`Burnes will miss the rest of this season and most, if not all, of the 2026 season.`\
 https://nytimes.com/athletic/6409355/2025/06/06/diamondbacks-corbin-burnes-tommy-john-surgery/

 **What’s a Couple to Do When One Works for Donald Trump and the Other for Elon Musk?**\